Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 Use of PrimAITE default scenarios within ARCD is supported by a “Use Case Profile” tailored to the scenario.

-AI Assessment Capability
-^^^^^^^^^^^^^^^^^^^^^^^^

-PrimAITE includes the capability to support in-depth assessment of cyber defence AI by outputting logs of the environment state and AI behaviour throughout both training and evaluation sessions.
-These logs include the following data:

-- Timestamp;
-- Episode and step number;
-- Agent identifier;
-- Observation space;
-- Action taken (by defensive AI);
-- Reward value.

-Logs are available in CSV format and provide coverage of the above data for every step of every episode.

 What is PrimAITE built with
 ---------------------------